wazo-platform/wazo-doc/source/administration/call_completion/call_completion.rst

 Let's now illustrate the no answer scenario:

 #.
-Alice attemps to call Bob.
+Alice attempts to call Bob.
 #.
 Bob doesn't answer the phone.
 Alternatively, Alice hangs up before Bob has the time to answer the
    call.
 #.
 Alice then dial \*40 to request call completion.